Jarvis-Consulting-Group/jarvis_data_eng-katieing/README.md

 ## Professional Experiences

-**Technical Consultant, Jarvis (2023-present)**: Developed a monitoring agent with SQL, Used Agile methodology to collaborate with team
+**Technical Consultant, Jarvis (2023-present)**: Developed a monitoring agent with SQL, Used Agile methodology to collaborate with the team

 ## Education